varglbargl/project-kitkat/README.md

 # project-kitkat
-A personal assistant app for people like me with ADHD built with React Native
+A personal assistant app for people like me with ADHD built with React and Ionic